Video shows North Carolina school officer slamming girl, 15, to floor

 (CNN)A North Carolina high school is stunned after an 8-second cell phone video showed a school resource officer hoisting a girl into the air and body slamming her onto the floor.

-The student, Jasmine Darwin, suffered a concussion, her mother Desiree Harrison told CNN affiliate WRAL
+The student, 15-year-old Jasmine Darwin, suffered a concussion, her mother Desiree Harrison told CNN affiliate WRAL

 "That's not how you handle a child," Harrison said.
 "She's only 100 pounds.
 He could've killed her."

-The video does not show what led up to the body slam at Rolesville High School's cafeteria Tuesday morning, although police said the officer was responding to two female students fighting.
+The video does not show what led up to the body slam at Rolesville High School's cafeteria Tuesday morning, though police later said the officer was responding to two female students fighting.

 "I, like many of you, am deeply concerned about what I saw in the video," principal Dhedra Lassiter said.